Camier/crushed/README.md

 Or, download it:

 - [Packages][releases] are available in Debian and RPM formats
-- [Binaries][releases] are available for Linux, macOS, Windows, FreeBSD, OpenBSD, and NetBSD
+- [Binaries][releases] are available for Linux, macOS, FreeBSD, OpenBSD, and NetBSD

 [releases]: https://github.com/charmbracelet/crush/releases